nosilver4u/ewww-image-optimizer/readme.txt

 * fixed: JS WebP and Lazy Load prevent image loading in GiveWP iframe
 * fixed: Auto Scale crops too much for object-* images in Oxygen
 * fixed: trailing space on image URL handled incorrectly
+* updated: Gifsicle to version 1.93 and Pngquant to 2.17
 * removed: free binaries for SunOS, may use free cloud-based JPG compression instead

 = 6.6.0 =